 Are you curious to explore feng shui history?
 Is it even possible, though, to know the history of such an old body of knowledge as feng shui?

-At least in order to understand how feng shui started and why feng shui is bringing such powerful results when properly applied in your home or office.
+You should understand how feng shui started and why feng shui is bringing such powerful results when properly applied in your home or office.
 You probably know that feng shui has a history of many thousands of years, some say 2,000 years, some go as far as 5,000 years.

 One of the most famous names in the history of feng shui is Master Yang Yun Sang.
 He left a legacy of many classical feng shui texts and is considered the founder of the landscape school of feng shui.